luna-hq/luna/README.md

 #### [Response]

-Error messages will have two fields/columns called `input`, and `error`, with row values containing the input and the resulting error.
+Error messages will have two fields/columns: `input`, and `error`, with row values containing the input and the resulting error.

 ```
 schema: